SCEBE-Technicians/enucc-tutorials/docs/tutorials/message-passing-programming/01-hello-mpi.md

 This is the first tutorial in a series which covers message passing programming.
 This tutorial looks at getting started with compiling and running an MPI program.
 All code can be found in [this repository](https://github.com/SCEBE-Technicians/message-passing-programming).

 ## Prerequisites

-You should have a good understanding of C. If not then I recommend "The C Programming Language" by Ritchie and Kernighan.
+You should have a good understanding of either C or C++, especially pointers and memory allocation which is important for using the OpenMPI library correctly.
+If not then I recommend "The C Programming Language" by Ritchie and Kernighan.
+All examples are written in the C programming language.
+It is possible to use MPI with fortran instead, but that isn't covered in this series.

 ---

 Message passing programming allows us to run a program with a very large number of cpus which do not necessarily have access to shared memory.
 Our program runs on several processes which can communicate with each other by sending messages which contain data.
-We will be using the [OpenMPI](https://www.open-mpi.org/) implementation of the [Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) standard to implement algorithms and run them on the cluster.
+We will be using the [OpenMPI](https://www.open-mpi.org/) implementation of the [Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) standard to implement algorithms and run them on ENUCC.
 Let's start with a basic hello world program.
 Create a `hello_world.c` file with the following contents

 ```c
 #include <stdio.h>